How do I find out which apartments and residence hall rooms are available for selection?

 If I decide not to return to Georgetown next year, will I be charged for housing?

-You will not be charged for housing if you notify the Housing Office in writing before school begins.
+You will not be charged for housing if you notify the Office of Residential Living in writing before school begins.
 We will contact your Dean or the Registrar's Office to confirm your withdrawal.

 If all members of our group decide to switch out or drop the apartment, can we give it to our friends?

-No. All empty apartments revert to the Housing Office to be offered to the next group in line.
+No. All empty apartments revert to the Office of Residential Living to be offered to the next group in line.

 I am a rising sophomore who is required to live on campus.
 Can I choose a University owned townhouse?